 Key aspects of deployment include:

-- Moving code from a development or testing environment to a production
+- Moving code from a development or testing environment to production

 - Configuring servers and infrastructure to support the new release